aadev151/race-game/README.md

 ## Bugs
 Yes, it is highly likely that there are pretty many of them.
 If you find any, feel free to write me on [vomisina.xela@gmail.com](mailto:vomisina.xela@gmail.com)

+## BTW
+One of the most interesting and scariest at the same time facts about this game is that it was made with IDLE.
+All 2000 lines of code were written in IDLE. 🙂🔫